 Good Morning Warren and Friends,

-There were a couple unanswered questions from last week, and I told you I would get back to you.
+There were a couple of unanswered questions from last week, and I told you I would get back to you.

-1. donating vs selling a clunker at what point does the value of a car get so low that t he tax deduction from donating it becomes more valuable than selling it? $500? $100?
+1. donating vs selling a clunker at what point does the value of a car get so low that the tax deduction from donating it becomes more valuable than selling it? $500? $100?

 Talk to your accountant.
 If you need a charitable tax deduction to reduce the amount of cash you pay the government for your taxes then donate.
-Remember, your deductions need to be more than the standardized deductions, otherwise it won’t count.
+Remember, your deductions need to be more than the standardized deductions, otherwise, it won’t count.
 If you can’t deduct it, sell it outright – that’s my motto.

 2. Tesla 3?
 How can you recommend a car that doesn’t actually exist yet?
 Sure, if Tesla comes out with the Tesla 3 on time and on budget, with the specs that have been promised, then it might be a good car for the OP to look into.
 But right now it only exists in Elon Musk’s head.

-3. Car Structural Safety As a structural engineering who has worked in the auto industry, the term “strength” has a very specific meaning in engineering, but a general meaning to the public.
+3. Car Structural Safety As a structural engineer who has worked in the auto industry, the term “strength” has a very specific meaning in engineering, but a general meaning to the public.
 If a car structure is designed with too much “strength”, it will be very stiff.
 The result will be that the energy of a collision gets transferred to the occupant, which is not a good thing.
 Think of the Dale Earnhart crash a few years back… stiff car meets stiff wall equals fatal crash.
-What manufacturers do is design a car that compromise between stiff (better handling, more robust) and compliance, where the structure deforms during a crash to absorb the energy.
-So the best way to gage the crash-worthiness of a car structure is to use the crash ratings from the NHSTA.
+What manufacturers do is design a car that compromises between stiff (better handling, more robust) and compliance, where the structure deforms during a crash to absorb the energy.
+So the best way to gauge the crash-worthiness of a car structure is to use the crash ratings from the NHSTA.
 But, as Warren would say, the safest car is the car with the safest driver.

-I always appreciate when an expert gives us some sage wisdom.
+I always appreciate it when an expert gives us some sage wisdom.
 And yes, that is something I could hear Warren saying.